tobega/tailspin-v0/TailspinReference.md

 Measure
 * `$::raw` returns the magnitude of the measure without the unit.

+Tagged identifier
+* `$::raw` returns the base value without the tag.

 Bytes
 * `$::inverse` returns a bytes value with all ones turned to zeroes and all zeroes turned to ones.